hpcleuven/VscDocumentation/source/access/mfa_login.rst

 Multi Factor Authentication (MFA)
 =================================

-Multi Factor Authentication (MFA) is an augmented level of security which, as the name suggests, requires multiple steps when authenticating.
+|KUL| Multi Factor Authentication (MFA) is an augmented level of security which, as
+the name suggests, requires multiple steps when authenticating.
 The following two factors are necessary to connect to the KU Leuven clusters: